2023 Best Construction Engineering Bachelor's Degree Schools

 Full Construction Engineering at Iowa State University Report

 With a ranking of #6, University of Delaware did quite well on this year’s best schools for construction engineering students working on their bachelor’s degree.
-Located in the large suburb of Newark, UD is a public college with a very large student population.
+Located in the large suburb of Newark, UD is a public school with a fairly large student population.

 While working on their Bachelor's Degree, construction engineering majors at Oregon State accumulate an average of around $25,994 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $487.

 With a ranking of #9, Arizona State University - Tempe did quite well on this year’s best schools for construction engineering students working on their bachelor’s degree.
-Located in the midsize city of Tempe, ASU - Tempe is a public school with a very large student population.
+Located in the medium-sized city of Tempe, ASU - Tempe is a public college with a fairly large student population.

 Construction Engineering majors at ASU - Tempe take out an average of $23,623 in student loans while working on their Bachelor's Degree.